Sexuality in ancient Rome: Phallic sexuality

 The penis might also be referred to as the "vein" (vena), "tail" (penis or cauda), or "tendon" (nervus).
 The English word "penis" derives from penis, which originally meant "tail" but in Classical Latin was used regularly as a risqué colloquialism for the male organ.
 Later, penis becomes the standard word in polite Latin, as used for example by the scholiast to Juvenal and by Arnobius, but did not pass into usage among the Romance languages.
 It was not a term used by medical writers, except for Marcellus of Bordeaux.
 In medieval Latin, a vogue for scholarly obscenity led to a perception of the dactyl, a metrical unit of verse represented ^{— ‿ ‿}, as an image of the penis, with the long syllable (longum) the shaft and the two short syllables (breves) the testicles.

 The apparent connection between Latin testes, "testicles," and testis, plural testes, "witness" (the origin of English "testify" and "testimony") may lie in archaic ritual.
 Some ancient Mediterranean cultures swore binding oaths upon the male genitalia, symbolizing that "the bearing of false witness brings a curse upon not only oneself, but one's house and future line".
 Latin writers make frequent puns and jokes based on the two meanings of testis: it took balls to become a legally functioning male citizen.
 The English word "testicle" derives from the diminutive testiculum.
-The obscene word for "testicle" was coleus.
+The obscene word for "testicle" was coleus, from which descends French couille.